ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

   </tr>
 </table>

-Example response for a Reader who is a subscriber and is logged into their account:
+Below is an example response for a Reader who is a subscriber and is logged into their account:

 ```js
 {